 We are looking for a dedicated General Adult Psychiatrist to join the Mental Health and Addiction Service at MidCentral District Health Board primarily working in an Inpatient setting, with a flexibility to work in a community setting if required.

-The service has embarked on a significant redevelopment programme in the past 18 months, with a new Clinical Director, and Multidisciplinary Executive Leadership Team, as well as practicing psychiatrists.
-Our service is consolidating our recent gains and our goal in the immediate future is to further develop an integrated range of well connected services along with our NGO partners in our community.
+Our services have embarked on a significant transformation programme in the past 12 months, as we move to implement the recommendations from He Ara Oranga, Mental Health & Addiction Inquiry.
+With a new clinical leadership team our service is consolidating our recent gains and further developing an integrated range of well-connected services along with our NGO partners in our community.

 We provide comprehensive community-based mental health services across the complete age range including: